walterhiggins/WMPJS/book-outline.md

       }
     }

 The *openRussianDoll()* function wouldn't be called just once or twice but would be called every time a new doll was uncovered.
 This is the power of recursion.
 If you're curious about recursion, a few people have created some very cool Fractals in Minecraft using recursion.
 Malin Christersson has some example code at https://github.com/malinc/MinecraftFractals .
-You can see an example of one of Malin's fractal creations below:
+You can see an example of one of Malin's fractal creations in Figure @@figref{malinchristersson_fractals.png}:

 @@figure malinchristersson_fractals.png Malin Christersson's Fractal Cube Stars